Alfresco/docs-alfresco/process-automation/latest/model/files.md

 title: Files
 ---

-Files can be uploaded and used within a project.
-The file can be an image or a script, and the script can contain a template for use within the modelling application.
+Any type of file can be uploaded and used within a project.
+The file you upload will usually be an image or a script, and the script can contain a template for use within the modelling application.

 ## Properties